particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### acquireWireBuffer example 2025-05-12

+The example code for acquireWireBuffer used a deprecated type, should use hal_i2c_config_t.

 ### Location updates 2025-05-08

 There is now a maximum frequency of updates for [location updates](/getting-started/cloud/location/) based on device vitals.